 What is HIV drug resistance?

-Once a person becomes infected with HIV, the virus begins to multiply (make copies of itself) in the body.
+Once a person has HIV, the virus begins to multiply (make copies of itself) in the body.
 As HIV multiplies, it sometimes mutates (changes form) and produces variations of itself.
 Variations of HIV that develop while a person is taking HIV medicines can lead to drug-resistant strains of HIV.

 With drug resistance, HIV medicines that previously controlled the person’s HIV are not effective against the new, drug-resistant HIV.
 In other words, the HIV medicines can’t prevent the drug-resistant HIV from multiplying.
 Drug resistance can cause HIV treatment to fail.

 Drug-resistant HIV can spread from person to person.
 People initially infected with drug-resistant HIV have drug resistance to one or more HIV medicines even before they start taking HIV medicines.

 How does poor medication adherence increase the risk of drug resistance?